nodejs/node/doc/api/http2.md

 The `'frameError'` event is emitted when an error occurs while attempting to send a frame on the session.
-If the frame that could not be sent is associated with a specific `Http2Stream`, an attempt to emit `'frameError'` event on the `Http2Stream` is made.
+If the frame that could not be sent is associated with a specific `Http2Stream`, an attempt to emit a `'frameError'` event on the `Http2Stream` is made.

 If the `'frameError'` event is associated with a stream, the stream will be